mervynakash/Housing.Price.Kaggle/README.md

 Since there are many predictors I used PCA to subset the predictors which are showing more variance in the target variable.
 Then I saved the datasets in this file in the .RData format.

+# HouseEDA.R
+For imputing the missing values in the columns I took the help of PDM Package (https://github.com/mervynakash/PDM) which I developed.
+Boruta Package was used for feature selection.
+Then the datasets in this file were saved in a .RData format for future use.

 # Algorithms Used
 - Decision Tree